PF-06952229 Treatment in Adult Patients With Advanced Solid Tumors

 - Active and clinically significant bacterial, fungal, or viral infection, including known hepatitis B virus (HBV), known hepatitis C virus (HCV), known human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) related illness.
 In equivocal cases, with positive serology, those patients with a negative viral load are potentially eligible provided the other entry criteria are met.
 Note: Inclusion of patients with well controlled HIV, HBV or HCV can be discussed with sponsor on a case by case basis.

 - Any of the following in the previous 6 months: myocardial infarction, congenital long QT syndrome, Torsades de pointes, arrhythmias (including sustained ventricular tachyarrhythmia and ventricular fibrillation), right bundle branch block and left anterior hemiblock (bifascicular block), unstable angina, coronary/peripheral artery bypass graft, symptomatic congestive heart failure (New York Heart Association class III or IV), cerebrovascular accident, transient ischemic attack, or symptomatic pulmonary embolism; deep venous thrombosis; arterial occlusive disease; ongoing cardiac dysrhythmias of National Cancer Institute (NCI) CTCAE Grade greater than or equal to 2, atrial fibrillation of any grade that is uncontrolled, or QTcF interval >470 msec at screening.
-Note: There is an exception where a cardiac rhythm device/pacemaker is fitted and results in QTcF >470 msec.
-Anticoagulation (heparin only, no vitamin K antagonists or factor Xa inhibitors) can be allowed if indicated).
+Note: There is an exception where a cardiac rhythm device/pacemaker is fitted and results in QTcF >470 msec. -Anticoagulation therapy with heparin, low molecular weight heparin, vitamin K antagonists anti platelet agents, or factor Xa inhibitors throughout the study and for at least 28 days post the last dose of study treatment.
+(If anticoagulation therapy is medically indicated on trial, patients should stop treatment with PF-06952229.
+For those requiring temporary anticoagulant therapy, resumption of PF-06952229 treatment may be permitted after discussion with the Sponsor.
+In any other case, study treatment should be permanently discontinued, and the patient should enter the follow-up portion of the trial.)

 - Moderate or severe heart valve function defect including moderate or severe valve stenosis or regurgitation.